ludvigbohlin/ludvigbohlin.github.io/docs/Internal procedures/Workflows/Other.md

 Something ad hoc is put together on the fly for one narrow, pressing, or special purpose.
 * BI
 Business intelligence (BI) comprises the strategies and technologies used by enterprises for the data analysis and management of business information.
-* B2B
+* B2B - Business-to-business
-Business-to-business (B2B)
-* B2C
+* B2C - business-to-consumer
-business-to-consumer (B2C)
-* GTIN
+* D2C - Direct to consumer
+* EAN - European Article Number, no longer officially used as GTIN has replaced it, enabling the standard globally.
-GTIN stands for Global Trade Item Number and is a GS1 number used to give products and packaging a globally unique identity
+* GTIN - Global Trade Item Number and is a GS1 number used to give products and packaging a globally unique identity.
+The number identifies products ...
-* LTV
-Lifetime Value or LTV is an estimate of the average revenue that a customer will generate throughout their lifespan as a customer.
+* LTV (Lifetime Value) is an estimate of the average revenue that a customer will generate throughout their lifespan as a customer.
-* Cohort analysis
+* CLV - Customer Lifetime Value
-Cohort analysis is an analytical technique that categorizes and divides data into groups with common characteristics prior to analysis.
+* Cohort analysis - an analytical technique that categorizes and divides data into groups with common characteristics prior to analysis.
 * Customer segments
 Customer segmentation is the process by which you divide your customers up based on common characteristics
-* OKR
-OKRs, or “objectives and key results,” are a goal setting methodology that can help teams set measurable goals.
+* OKR (“objectives and key results”) are a goal setting methodology that can help teams set measurable goals.
-* AOV
-Average order value (AOV) tracks the average dollar amount spent each time a customer places an order on a website or mobile app.
+* AOV - Average order value (AOV) tracks the average dollar amount spent each time a customer places an order.
-* Churn Analysis
-Churn analysis is the evaluation of a company's customer loss rate in order to reduce it.
+* Churn Analysis is the evaluation of a company's customer loss rate in order to reduce it.
 Also referred to as customer attrition rate, churn can be minimized by assessing your product and how people use it.

-* CLV
-Customer Lifetime Value
-* RFM Analysis
-The “RFM” in RFM analysis stands for recency, frequency and monetary value.
+* RFM Analysis - “RFM” stands for recency, frequency and monetary value.
 RFM analysis is a way to use data based on existing customer behavior to predict how a new customer is likely to act in the future.
 An RFM model is built using three key factors: how recently a customer has transacted with a brand how frequently they’ve engaged with a brand how much money they’ve spent on a brand’s products and services